Revealing emergent human-like conceptual representations from language prediction: Results

-Compared to static word embeddings, LLM-derived conceptual representations alone accounted for a substantially larger portion of explained variance across the visual system (Fig.~\ref{fig:mri-encoding}g), while word embeddings contributed minimal uniquely explained variance (Fig.~\ref{fig:mri-encoding}h).
-Moreover, limited shared variance was observed between the two representations, spanning visual areas such as V1, hV4, and FFA (Fig.~\ref{fig:mri-encoding}i).
-These results suggest that LLM-derived conceptual representations capture richer and more nuanced information than static word embeddings, supporting the idea that neural encoding of concepts extends beyond information encapsulated in static word forms.
-Overall, our findings demonstrate that LLM-derived conceptual representations offer a compelling model for understanding how concepts are represented in the brain.
+Compared with FastText word embeddings, LLM-derived conceptual representations alone accounted for considerably more variance across the visual system (Fig.~\ref{fig:mri-encoding}\textit{G}), whereas word embeddings contributed little unique variance (Fig.~\ref{fig:mri-encoding}\textit{H}).
+The variance shared between the two was also less extensive than that observed between LLM-derived representations and the human-derived similarity embedding (Fig.~\ref{fig:mri-encoding}\textit{I}).
+These results indicate that LLM-derived representations capture richer and more nuanced information than word embeddings, suggesting that neural encoding of concepts extends beyond lexical form.
+A similar pattern was observed for sense vectors (\textit{SI Appendix}, section~\ref{si:results-brain}; Fig.~\ref{fig:mri-encoding-varpart-all} \textit{G}--\textit{I}).
+Additionally, LLM representations derived with more demonstrations accounted for a small increase in unique variance, indicating that consistently structured representations more faithfully map onto brain activity patterns (\textit{SI Appendix}, section~\ref{si:results-brain}; Fig.~\ref{fig:mri-encoding-varpart-all} \textit{J}--\textit{L}).
+Together, these findings support the biological plausibility of LLM-derived conceptual representations and underscore their relevance for understanding how the brain abstracts and processes visual---and potentially other sensory---information.
+A complementary variance partitioning approach based on orthogonalization yielded qualitatively similar results (\textit{SI Appendix}, Figs.~\ref{fig:mri-encoding-varpart-ortho-all}--\ref{fig:mri-encoding-varpart-ortho-llm_1demo}), corroborating these conclusions.